Junior Wardens news

 A great day had by all at the fire station days in Hightown, Redbridge and St Marys.

-We organised these free events for 7–15-year-olds, with a round robin of fun and educational sessions.
-As Bonfire Night and Halloween were approaching, these sessions were designed to help keep our young people safe and to promote respect when out trick or treating.
+We organised these free events for 7 to 15-year-olds.
+There was a round robin of fun and educational sessions.
+As Bonfire Night and Halloween were approaching, these sessions were designed to help keep our young people safe.
+They also promoted respect when trick or treating.

 Sessions over the afternoon were: